 In no event shall Ansell be liable for any punitive, exemplary, or consequential damages, anticipated or lost profits, incidental damages, loss of time, or other indirect losses or expenses that arise from any cause relating to its Dry Suits, regardless of the form of the action, whether in tort (including negligence), contract, strict liability or otherwise, and regardless of whether the company has been advised of the possibility of such consequential damages.
 Notwithstanding any contrary provision, in no event shall the total liability of Ansell (together with the liability of its officers, directors, employees, and agents) exceed the purchase price actually paid for the suit that gives rise to such liability.
 The foregoing disclaimers are subject to any applicable law that regulates product warranties.

-To obtain warranty service, contact your local authorised dealer or call Customer Service at +46 (0)10 205 1800.
+To obtain warranty service, contact your local authorised dealer or contact Customer Service at +46 (0)10 205 1800 or by email at order.protective@ansell.com